priyank-p/level-uplevel/README.md

 This a convience class, that holds all the methods you can do with a table.
-This instance is returned when you create a db using `Uplevel.createTable` method or by `getTableInstance`.
+This instance is returned when you create a table using `Uplevel.createTable` method or by `getTableInstance`.
 This make it so you don't need to pass the `tableName` parameter again and again.

 #### `addField(field) -> Promise`